Eric Bakker N.D.June 14, 2022

 The Hypo-Allergenic Diet FREE Handout

-Major allergens may include eggs, dairy, gluten or wheat, corn, peanuts, shellfish, fish, oranges, bananas and chocolate.
+Major allergens may include eggs, dairy, gluten or wheat, corn, peanuts, shellfish, fish, oranges, bananas, and chocolate.
+Our Hypo-Allergenic Diet Sheet – downloadable here, provides good indications of the most and least allergenic foods.

 Keep An Open Mind!

-Always keep an open mind and use common sense (and sixth sense) with your health care practitioner.
-If he or she is irresolute and dogmatic and refuses to believe that you are interested in your treatment options, both conventional and natural, particularly if you are not getting the results you wish, then it’s time to move on.
-I’ve always believed that minds are like parachutes.
-They function at their best when they are open.
+Always keep an open mind and use common sense with your healthcare practitioner.
+If they are dogmatic and refuse to believe that you are interested in your treatment options, both conventional and natural, it may be time to move on.
+Minds are like parachutes; they function best when they are open.

 References